niravtrivedi23/IPL-Dashboard/README.md

 ## 🚀 Project Overview

-This project is a dynamic and visually interactive dashboard built using **Power BI**, aimed at uncovering insights from IPL’s 15+ years of match data.
-The dashboard helps cricket enthusiasts, analysts, and stakeholders explore key performance indicators like:
+The goal of this Power BI-built dynamic and aesthetically interactive dashboard project is to extract insights from the IPL's more than 15 years of match data.
+The dashboard assists stakeholders, analysts, and cricket fans in examining important performance metrics such as:

 - 🏅 Top performing players
 - 🏟️ Match-winning patterns